How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 -Work on your own hours

-Cons of working from home as a freight broker or agent including:
+Cons of working from home as a broker or agent including:

 -Increased isolation